nightfox/rubango/README.md

-saas\_pulse-ruby
+rubango
 ================

-A simple API wrapper for integrating your rails application with [SaaSPulse](http://www.saaspulse.com).
+A ruby API wrapper for integrating your rails application with [Totango](http://www.totango.com).

 Installation
 ------------

-    gem install saas_pulse-ruby
+    gem install rubango

 Usage
 -----

 First, build your client with your API id:

-    SaasPulse.srv_id "YOUR_ID_GOES_HERE"
+    Totango.srv_id "YOUR_ID_GOES_HERE"

-By default, SaasPulse will not make remote calls.
+By default, Totango will not make remote calls.
 It will print a debug message about the URL that would be getting hit.
 This message can be annoying when testing.
-To turn the message off, use `SaasPulse::Config`:
+To turn the message off, use `Totango::Config`:

-    SaasPulse::Config[:suppress_output] = true
+    Totango::Config[:suppress_output] = true

-To make the remote call to saaspulse.com you must turn the tracker on:
+To make the remote call to totango.com you must turn the tracker on:

-    SaasPulse.on! # you will probably only want to do this in production mode.
+    Totango.on! # you will probably only want to do this in production mode.

-You now interact with `SaasPulse.client` to do your bidding:
+You now interact with `Totango.client` to do your bidding:

-    SaasPulse.client.track({
+    Totango.client.track({
       :organization => "Current organization",
       :user => "Current user",
       :activity => "Current activity",